Obfuscate strings in KQL queries Paid Members Public

 Understanding Azure Log Analytics query auditing Paid Members Public

 In this post, I will talk about Azure Log Analytics and query auditing capabilities.
 I may cover the use cases in an article later, expanding on why this functionality matters.
 There are many common use cases in legislation, regulatory compliance, and monitoring, but that's for another time.
-Here's what to
+Here&

 Deep-linking Azure Log Analytics and Application Insights queries Paid Members Public